 Doctors John Carlisle and Michael Swart are consultant anaesthetists who run a high risk shared decision-making clinic at Torbay and Southern Devon Health and Care NHS Trust.

-In this video, they discuss the importance of shared decision-making and the benefits it can have for patients, healthcare professionals and NHS trusts.
+We caught them just after a conference and asked them to outline the importance of shared decision-making and the benefits it can have for patients, healthcare professionals and NHS trusts.

 In the following step we will investigate aids you can use to help with shared decision-making and also experience a case which demonstrates the benefits of shared decision making in practice.